 Get started with the Azure Active Directory reporting API

-Azure Active Directory provides you with a variety of reports.
-The data of these reports can be very useful to your applications, such as SIEM systems, audit, and business intelligence tools.
+Azure Active Directory provides you with a variety of reports, containing useful information for applications such as SIEM systems, audit, and business intelligence tools.

-By using the Azure AD reporting API, you can gain programmatic access to the data through a set of REST-based APIs.
+By using the Microsoft Graph API for Azure AD reports, you can gain programmatic access to the data through a set of REST-based APIs.
 You can call these APIs from a variety of programming languages and tools.

 If you run into issues, see how to get support for Azure Active Directory.

 To access the reporting API, with or without user intervention, you need to:

 - Assign roles (Security Reader, Security Admin, Global Admin)

 For detailed instructions, see the prerequisites to access the Azure Active Directory reporting API.